Why Does Music Affect Our Emotions?

 Sick of feeling down?
 Music may be able to help!

 The Journal of Positive Psychology conducted a study in 2013 that discovered that individuals who listened to music that could be classified as happy and upbeat were able to improve their mood and overall happiness in just a few weeks.

 Throughout the study, participants were encouraged to try to improve their mood, but they were only able to find success when they listened to happier music.
 The music options that were offered were Copland (upbeat) compared to the gloomier Stravinsky.

 Feeling good about yourself is great, but there are larger implications at play.

 Did you know that a better overall mood and demeanor are linked to the following:

 - Higher income

-The American Music Therapy Association reports that music therapy programs can be designed to manage stress, enhance memory, and alleviate pain.
+The American Music Therapy Association details that music therapy programs can be constructed to manage mental stress, boost memory, and even eliminate pain.

 Researchers from the U.K. found that a unique orchestra for people with dementia helped improve their mood and boost their self-confidence.

 The orchestra is one of several research projects done by the Bournemouth University Dementia Institute that demonstrate that people with dementia can still have fun and learn new skills.